-The visible heartbeat in the sunken sternum can further worsen pectus posture.
 We tend to slouch our shoulders forward, trying to hide the cavity and visible heartbeat from others.
-This can be a bizarre thing for others to see, and most will be surprised.
+This can be bizarre for others to see, and most will be surprised.

 I believe the pectus posture usually makes more room for your heart.
 The spine will press more against the sunken breastbone when you stand straight.

 On the other hand, if you slouch and have a kyphotic spine, there will be more room between the spine and the sternum.
 This may be a reason why a lot of people feel awkward while standing upright.

 I tend to be uncomfortable and anxious when I am meditating, especially when I am conscious of my body posture while I do meditation.
 I genuinely believe this is the body’s natural response to the deformity.
 It even tries to hide the visible heartbeat on the sunken sternum.